lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 * An Attributes structure carried within a PKCS#10 CSR MUST contain no more than one Attribute of type `id-aa-attestation`.
 * An Attribute of type `id-aa-attestation` MUST contain exactly one copy of an `AttestationBundle`.

+When multiple Verifiers support the same attestation‑format OID, ambiguity can arise in routing attestations to the appropriate Verifier.
+Resolving that ambiguity is outside the scope of this document and must be defined by the attestation‑format specification, particularly for opaque (wrapper) formats.
+Two pragmatic approaches are recommended: (1) assign distinct OIDs for different verifier or verification types even when the underlying format structure is identical, or (2) encapsulate the opaque attestation object in a wrapper that carries an explicit hint.
+Implementations should adopt one of these approaches and attestation‑format specifications should mandate the precise mechanism for nonce selection and routing of attestations.

 # IANA Considerations

 IANA is requested to allocate a value from the "SMI Security for PKIX Module Identifier"